-Waste is turned into delicious food cooked by professional chefs, and feedback has been really heartfelt: “they don’t just socialise the homeless, they humanise us.”
+Waste is turned into delicious food cooked by professional chefs, and feedback has been really heartfelt: “they don’t just socialize the homeless, they humanize us.”
 We think Hertz, co-founder of the restaurant, is doing something really special here.
-If you’re keen to support this no food waste concept, but aren’t sure where to start, perhaps consider keeping a diary of what food you’re throwing during a typical week because it could be more than you realise….
+If you’re keen to support this no food waste concept but aren’t sure where to start, perhaps consider keeping a diary of what food you’re throwing during a typical week because it could be more than you realize….

 Inspired?
-Have a think about what what your skills are, and whether you can share or offer them to those who need it the most.
+Have a think about what your skills are, and whether you can share or offer them to those who need them the most.
 It might be something big, or something really small, but be safe in the knowledge that you’ll be making a difference to someone.
 Check out the hashtag #dosomethingfornothing for some inspirational stories!

 She donated it to the local soup kitchen where it helped to feed 265 people.
 Based in South Carolina, Katie’s Krops now has 100 gardens across the country.
 Such a straightforward concept when you think about it, but one that benefits many.

 In their own words, City Harvest London is on a mission, a mission to get surplus food to those who really need it.
-Collecting food from restaurants, grocers, manufacturers, wholesalers, hotels and caterers, City Harvest London deliver it straight to organisations feeding the homeless.
+Collecting food from restaurants, grocers, manufacturers, wholesalers, hotels, and caterers, City Harvest London delivers it straight to organizations feeding the homeless.
 We know that worldwide we are wasting too much food, and we know that there are many, many people going without, so it’s very reassuring to see those trying to tackle this issue.

-billionBricks are working on innovative, scalable and sustainable projects to tackle homeless in a completely unique way.
-They have a whole host of initiatives, including Urban Crossover, a research hub which conducts studies to understand the gap between income and housing affordability, and Smile Village, a successful construction scheme within the slums of Cambodia.
+billionBricks are working on innovative, scalable, and sustainable projects to tackle the homeless in a completely unique way.
+They have a whole host of initiatives, including Urban Crossover, a research hub that conducts studies to understand the gap between income and housing affordability, and Smile Village, a successful construction scheme within the slums of Cambodia.
 There’s also the opportunity to track the specific impact being made.